auth0/docs/articles/quickstart/webapp/php/01-login.md

 ## Integrate your PHP application

 Let's create a sample application that authenticates a user with a PHP application.
 We'll take a simple approach here, appropriate for the written format.
-Still, you should check out the accompanying <a href="https://github.com/auth0-samples/auth0-php-web-app/" target="_blank">Quickstart app on GitHub</a> for a more robust example.
+Still, you should check out the accompanying <a href="https://github.com/auth0-samples/auth0-php-web-app/" target="_blank" rel="noreferrer">Quickstart app on GitHub</a> for a more robust example.

 ### Installing HTTP Client and Messaging Factories

-The Auth0 PHP SDK supports many <a href="https://www.php-fig.org" target="_blank">PHP-FIG</a> standards offering interoperability options with your architecture.
-Two of particular importance are <a href="https://www.php-fig.org/psr/psr-17/" target="_blank">PSR-17</a> and <a href="https://www.php-fig.org/psr/psr-18/" target="_blank">PSR-18</a>.
+The Auth0 PHP SDK supports many <a href="https://www.php-fig.org" target="_blank" rel="noreferrer">PHP-FIG</a> standards offering interoperability options with your architecture.
+Two of particular importance are <a href="https://www.php-fig.org/psr/psr-17/" target="_blank" rel="noreferrer">PSR-17</a> and <a href="https://www.php-fig.org/psr/psr-18/" target="_blank" rel="noreferrer">PSR-18</a>.
 These standards allow you to plug-in networking components of your choice to handle messaging and requests.
 You will need to install compatible libraries in your project for the SDK to use.

-The most prolific networking library for PHP is <a href="https://guzzlephp.org" target="_blank">Guzzle</a>, although many are available to pick from within the PHP community.
+The most prolific networking library for PHP is <a href="https://guzzlephp.org" target="_blank" rel="noreferrer">Guzzle</a>, although many are available to pick from within the PHP community.
 Let's use Guzzle for this sample application.
 Once again, from your project directory, run the following shell command:

 ```sh
 composer require guzzlehttp/guzzle guzzlehttp/psr7 http-interop/http-factory-guzzle